emnify/product-docs/docs/services/connectivity/sms.md

 - Peer-to-Peer (P2P) SMS - SMS sent from a device with any SIM to a device with the emnify SIM
 - Application- to-peer (A2P) SMS - The SMS is sent and received on an application

-The scenarios above can be activated and deactivated in the device policies to prevent misuse (for example, P2P SMS).
+The preceding scenarios can be activated and deactivated in the device policies to prevent misuse (for example, P2P SMS).

-You can send and receive SMS of your devices through 3 different interfaces:
+You can send and receive SMS of your devices through three different interfaces:

 - [emnify Portal](#emnify-portal)
 - [emnify SMS API and webhook](#emnify-sms-rest-api-and-webhook)